alexaadams6778/alexaadams6778/README.md

 # Hi, I’m Alexa

-I’m a Computer Science student at the University of South Carolina interested in backend software development and building clean, efficient projects.
+I’m a Computer Science student at the University of South Carolina interested in software development and creating technology for social good.

 ---

 ## What I’m Working On
-- Maintaining and improving my personal portfolio website
-- Developing TypeScript/JavaScript applications
+- Building web and mobile applications using modern frameworks with a focus on user-centered design
+- Leading and collaborating on nonprofit-focused projects
 - Continuing to refine my Java and C++ skills through new projects
-- Expanding my backend knowledge and exploring system design fundamentals

 ---

 ## Skills & Tools
 **Languages**
+- C++
-- HTML, CSS
+- Java
-- JavaScript, TypeScript
+- Python
-- Java, C++, Swift
+- Swift

-**Dev Tools & Workflow**
+- TypeScript

+**Frameworks & Tools**
-- Git, GitHub, VS Code
+- Git, GitHub, Linux, Vercel, Jira
-- WebStorm, Xcode, Jira
+- Next.js, React Query, Tailwind CSS

 **Interests**
-- Backend development
+- Full stack development
-- API design
-- Clean code practices
 - Responsive interfaces
+- Projects with meaningful impact

 ---